chinapedia/wikipedia.abstract.en/Page/Amide.md

   Willgerodt–Kindler reaction                       Aryl alkyl ketones                                                    Sulfur and morpholine
-  Passerini reaction                                Carboxylic acid, ketone or aldehyde Ugi reaction                                      Isocyanide, carboxylic acid, ketone, primary amine Bodroux reaction[17][18]                          Carboxylic acid, Grignard reagent with an aniline derivative ArNHR′   Bodroux_reaction.svg
-  Chapman rearrangement[19][20]                     Aryl imino ether                                                      For _N_,_N_-diaryl amides.
+  Passerini reaction                                Carboxylic acid, ketone or aldehyde Ugi reaction                                      Isocyanide, carboxylic acid, ketone, primary amine Bodroux reaction[17][18]                          Carboxylic acid, Grignard reagent with an aniline derivative ArNHR′ Chapman rearrangement[19][20]                     Aryl imino ether                                                      For _N_,_N_-diaryl amides.
 The reaction mechanism is based on a nucleophilic aromatic substitution.[21]
-Left
   Leuckart amide synthesis[22]                      Isocyanate                                                            Reaction of arene with isocyanate catalysed by aluminium trichloride, formation of aromatic amide.
   Ritter reaction[23]                               Alkenes, alcohols, or other carbonium ion sources                     Secondary amides via an addition reaction between a nitrile and a carbonium ion in the presence of concentrated acids.
   Photolytic addition of formamide to olefins[24]   Terminal alkenes                                                      A free radical homologation reaction between a terminal alkene and formamide.